Modern Slavery Act Statement

 At BCC Cables we are committed to running our business responsibly.
 We strive to maintain the highest standards of integrity, transparency and fairness in all we do – and this includes encouraging all of our supply chain partners to meet the same high standards that we set for ourselves.

-BCC Cables employs over 125 people, who are mainly based in Manchester.
+BCC Cables employs 114 people, who are mainly based in Manchester.

 As a member of the Wilms group of companies, British Cables Company complies with, and is subject to, all the policies and processes that the group has in place.
 This means, for example, that whenever we purchase new products and services, the process is managed through BCC’s procurement team and subject to the same checks and balances that BCC applies to its broader supply chain.
 BCC staff also have to complete mandatory training.